huggingface/transformers/docs/source/usage.rst

     print(resulting_string)

-This outputs a (hopefully) coherent string from the original sequence:
+This outputs a (hopefully) coherent string from the original sequence, as the :func:`~transformers.PreTrainedModel.generate` samples from a top_p/tok_k distribution:

 ::